MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/solidworks.md

     SCREEN SHOT GOES HERE: solidworks-save

 8. Name your model, and then select **Save**.
 The model is saved as a single SolidWorks part file.

+### Create a silhouette

+Another option for optimizing your model is the Silhouette tool.
+This tool is useful when you just need to understand the basic shape of a complex model.

+1. To access the tool, select **Tools > Defeature**.

+    SCREEN SHOT GOES HERE: solidworks-defeature

+2. Select **Sillhouette**.

+    SCREEN SHOT GOES HERE: solidworks-silhouette

+3. Highlight the entire model (or portions of the model if you only want to modify certain parts), select an option under  **Simplification Method**, and then select **Add Group**.
+For this example, we selected the **Tight Fit Outline** option, but feel free to experiment with other options.

+    SCREEN SHOT GOES HERE: solidworks-tight-fit-outline

+4. You'll see a preview window that shows what your silhouetted model will look like.
+When you have it the way want, select the Next button.

+    SCREEN SHOT GOES HERE: solidworks-preview-window

+5. Select **Save as a new document**, and then select the green check mark to save your model.

+    SCREEN SHOT GOES HERE: solidworks-save-silhouette